Deb Haaland: Tenure

 With Representative Sharice Davids of Kansas, a member of the Ho-Chunk Nation of Minnesota, elected simultaneously, Haaland was one of the first two Native American women to be seated in Congress.
-During the swearing-in ceremony in January 2019, Haaland wore traditional Pueblo dress, necklace and moccasins.
+For her swearing-in ceremony in January 2019, Haaland chose to wear traditional Pueblo dress, a necklace, and moccasins..

 Later that month, Haaland said that students from Covington Catholic High School had displayed "blatant hate, disrespect, and intolerance" during the 2019 Lincoln Memorial confrontation.
 A libel lawsuit brought by students of the school that called Haaland's words "false and defaming" was dismissed on the grounds that her statements were made in the scope of her employment as a legislator.

 On March 7, 2019, during a debate on voting rights and campaign finance, Haaland became the first Native American woman to preside over the US House of Representatives.

 During the 116th Congress, Haaland "co-sponsored more bills than any other freshman in Congress, and compiled one of the most liberal voting records", according to The New Yorker.

 Haaland served as one of three co-chairs of Elizabeth Warren's 2020 presidential campaign.